Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Conclusions

 \section{Conclusions}

-In this paper, the problem of cooperative output regulation for heterogeneous linear distributed systems has been investigated by using mixed time- and event-triggered observers.
-A distributed observer with time-triggered observations has been proposed to reconstruct the state of the leader, and an auxiliary observer with event-triggered communication has been designed to reduce the information exchange among followers.
-Event triggering is based on local sampled information and local computation, and Zeno behavior is naturally excluded.
+In this paper, the distributed state estimation problem for linear distributed systems has been investigated using mixed time- and event-triggered observers.
+A distributed observer with time-triggered observations has been proposed to reconstruct the leader's state, and an auxiliary observer with event-triggered communication has been designed to reduce the information exchange among followers.
+Event triggering is based on locally sampled information and local computation, and Zeno behavior is naturally excluded.
 All feasible sampling periods for the observability of the connected systems have been given, revealing some fundamental relationships among sampling periods, topologies, and system dynamics in distributed systems.
 Time-varying and asymptotic bounds for the inter-event steps and time have been given, and their relationship with periodic sampling and event triggering has been shown.
-Utilizing the estimation state of the leader, two distributed control laws have been synthesized to solve the cooperative output regulation problem.
 Three numerical examples have been provided to show the effectiveness of the proposed control approach.